 Below is just a sample of the Expeditions we have planned for the Voyages website.
 Try out one of these, and you may find yourself ready and eager to plan your own journey.
 Sign up to receive notices as we add to this section.

-The Sloan Digital Sky Surveys are multinational collaborations.
 We have chosen a simple star ranking system to denote the general difficulty level of the activity.

 One star activities are appropriate for students new to astronomy.
 Students as young as 12 years old should be able to use these activities successfully.